MattTurner17/datasciencecoursera/GettingAndCleaningDataProject/Codebook.md

 This codebook provides information about the specific parameters created as a result of running the run_analysis.R file.

 ####Resulting Columns
 Below is a list of the columns shown in the final tidy dataset with some short information provided to show what they represent.

+**Note: Separating out the feature into different columns is more than was required for the project!
+I could have kept the feature as it was originally, but doing this seemed tidier to me.**

 | Column Name     |                     Information                       |         Values          |
 | :-----------:   |:-----------------------------------------------------:|:-----------------------:|